 - About this feature: Help us prioritize the features and improvements we should work on by sending Google information about the files, applications, and services running whenever you experience a crash.

 - Information that is sent: Usage statistics include information such as preferences, button clicks, and memory usage.
 It does not include webpage URLs or any personal information.
+Chrome will also send data about web usage that cannot be linked to any one user’s activity (via RAPPOR).
 Crash reports contain system information at the time of the crash, and may contain web page URLs or personal information, depending on what was happening at the time of the crash.

 - About this feature: You can include a "Do Not Track" request with your browsing traffic.
 However, many websites will still collect and use your browsing data to improve security, provide content, services, ads and recommendations on their websites, and generate reporting statistics.

 - Information that is sent: No personal or system information is sent with your request to not be tracked.